 Despite consisting of half as many CpGs compared to existing libraries for whole blood mixture deconvolution, the optimized IDOL library identified herein resulted in outstanding prediction performance across all considered data sets and demonstrated potential to improve the operating characteristics of EWAS involving adjustments for cell distribution.
 In addition to providing the EWAS community with an optimized library for whole blood mixture deconvolution, our work establishes a systematic and generalizable framework for the assembly of libraries that improve the accuracy of cell mixture deconvolution.

 Koestler, Devin C.; Jones, Meaghan J.; Usset, Joseph; Christensen, Brock C.; Butler, Rondi A.; Kobor, Michael S.; Weincke, John K.; and Kelsey, Karl T., "Improving Cell Mixture Deconvolution by Identifying Optimal Dna Methylation Libraries (IDOL)" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2852.